lukejdavies/FourXP/README.md

 Redshift Precision (in vs measured) =  21.73643 km/s
 ```

-And we got the right redshfit back, so the observation would have been sucessful!
-Note that here we have set filter=T in FourXP_Zpat().
-This is used to remove large noise spikes inthe data prior to identifying emission lines (this wasn't needed in the earlier case, as the spectrum had no noise!).
+And we got the right redshift back, so the observation would have been sucessful!
+Here we have set `filter=T` in `FourXP_Zpat()`.
+This is used to remove large noise spikes in the data prior to identifying emission lines (this wasn't needed in the earlier case, as the spectrum had no noise!).

 All of this functionality is combined in the high level FourXP_Sim() function, which applied all stages of this process.
 You can input the desired spectrum you wish to produce and the observing contraints, and get the final observed spectrum back (including a lot of diagnostics!).
 Here is a full line example: